atrocore/atrocore/docs/01.atrocore/02.getting-started/01.required-skills/index.md

 * **Expression Language:**
-* Conditions of Actions and Workflows are written in the Expression Language, not in Twig.
+* Conditions of Actions and Workflows are written in the Expression Language.
 You should be able to express a rule as a single boolean expression, such as `entity.get('price') > 100`.

 * **JSON Structure:**